woynshetb/woynshetb/README.md

 - ⚡ Fun fact: ...
 -->
 # ሰላም 👋 I'm Woynshet 👩🏽‍💻
- 🌱 I'm currently learning Python and Laravel.<br>👯 I’m looking to collaborate on challenging projects.<br>💬 Ask me about Dart and javascript.<br>📫 How to reach me : wbilihatu@gmail.com
+ 🌱 I'm currently learning React Native and Laravel.<br>👯 I’m looking to collaborate on challenging projects.<br>💬 Ask me about Dart and javascript.<br>📫 How to reach me : wbilihatu@gmail.com

 ## 🌐 Socials: